 With cooler weather here, consumers look for packaged dressings, dips, and sauces as a convenient way of adding flavor to dishes for family gatherings.
 Having grown 28.4 percent between 2010 and 2015 alone, the global market for dressings, dips, and sauces is only projected to continue gaining momentum, increasing 2.3 percent annually from 2015 to 2020.
 Luckily, veggie trays, chips, and pastas have bountiful options to sit beside them at holiday tables and seasonal get-togethers!

-Consumers are seeking food options that are healthy, fresh, flavorful, and packed with nutrition.
+Consumers are seeking food options that are healthy like, fresh, flavorful, and packed with nutrition.
 Fresh and flavorful go hand in hand, therefore dressings, dips, and sauces that are bold and robust (even spicy) will stand out on store shelves.
 Ethnic flavors, such as seasonings and spices from East Africa and the Middle East, are exciting to today’s consumers and can add full flavor without adding empty calories.

 Americans are seeking out new flavors; whether eating at home or dining out, ninety percent of households regularly eat ethnic foods, with Italian, Mexican, and Chinese cuisines being favored.1 Flavor diversity, including popular ethnic flavors like Italian, Chinese, and Mexican, can be achieved by using a customized blend of seasonings or cheese flavors.